 What is LASC 297A?

 LASC 297A is a workshop dedicated to teaching preceptors professional development and leadership skills.
 Students take this workshop alongside fulfilling their duties as a preceptor.
-The workshop is a nine-week course that usually starts during the third week of the semester where students will engage in activities that bolster skills in presentation, communication, public speaking, and teamwork.
+The workshop is a nine to ten-week course that starts during the third week of the semester where students will engage in activities that bolster skills in presentation, communication, public speaking, and teamwork.
 This workshop is how students earn credits for their preceptorship - the final workshop grade is determined by the student's performance within both the workshop and their preceptorship.
 LASC 297A is worth three credits which count towards a student's GPA.

 What are preceptors?

 Preceptors are students that assist professors in one of their classes.
 The tasks and duties of preceptors will vary widely, as the roles of a preceptor are based on an agreement between the individual student and professor.
 Often times, preceptors are expected to have duties including: